 When my husband and I are in accord, we accomplish things we could never imagine accomplishing on our own; we strive for greatness and reach higher heights than we ever dared to dream.
 I know that I am a better person because he makes me want to be better – not for him but just because.

-My gluten free Valentine’s Day offering to you are light but decadent chocolate pavlova hearts, topped with whipped cream and fresh raspberries drizzled with a quick raspberry sauce.
+My gluten free Valentine’s Day offering to you is light but decadent chocolate pavlova hearts, topped with whipped cream and fresh raspberries drizzled with a quick raspberry sauce.
 This makes two hearts, each one big enough to share.
-While I will freely share my life, my worldly possessions and my heart with my hubby, when it comes to dessert – now that’s a different story!
+While I will freely share my life, my worldly possessions, and my heart with my hubby, when it comes to dessert – now that’s a different story!

-Gluten Free Chocolate Pavlova Hearts w/ Raspberries Recipe
+Gluten Free Chocolate Pavlova Hearts with Raspberries Recipe

 Ingredients